JohnSpearman/Chalet/01_creation/01_01_construction/01_01_00_surroundings/README.md

 ## Trees
 - out of range of trees that are likely to fall within the next 100 years
 - in preferred range of trees that spend shadow in summer and thereby prevent overheating

+## Potential extreme hazards
+- wildfire
+- earth quake
+- flooding
+- landslide
+- hurricane
+- heavy snowfall
+- toxic air pollution

+(if any of these hazards is likely, then the building at this particular place should be reconsidered or the construction design should be adjusted)